h8pewou/homelab/README.md

-# Guide to build your tiny Homelab
+# Illustrated guide to build a tiny Homelab
 Building a low power hyperconverged Homelab on a tight budget.

 ## Physical Infrastructure